stephenhoult/form-requests/README.md

 Add `127.0.0.1 form-requests.test` to your hosts file.

+Rename the `.env.example` file found in the root directory to `.env`.

 `docker-compose up` to bring up docker.

 `docker exec -it form-requests_php_1 bash` to ssh into the php container.